Who pays closing costs, the buyer or the seller?

 While closing costs are normal for every real estate transaction, there may be some steps you can take to reduce the total amount you’ll pay.

-• Buyers can ask for seller concessions, negotiating for the seller to pay some of their costs (often to cover the cost of necessary home repairs).
-They can also look for local or even federal assistance programs that can help with both down payments and closing costs.
-Many programs, often for low-to-moderate income earners or first-time homebuyers, provide grants or favorable loans to help qualified buyers.
+Buyers can ask for seller concessions, negotiating for the seller to cover some of their costs.
+They can also see if they qualify for any local, state or federal assistance programs that can help cover both down payments and closing costs.
+Many programs are geared specifically toward low-to-moderate income earners or first-time homebuyers.

-• Sellers should also remember to negotiate — particularly regarding the real estate agents’ commissions.
-These fees are a home seller’s most costly expense, and even a small discount can save you thousands of dollars.
+Sellers should also remember to negotiate — particularly regarding agent commissions if they’re covering both.
+Even a small discount can save you thousands of dollars.
 That’s particularly true on more expensive homes, as the commission is a percentage of the sale price.

 Next steps

 A knowledgeable local real estate agent can offer valuable expertise throughout the entire buying or selling process.
-Your agent can help you understand and potentially negotiate your closing costs, taking much of the stress off of your plate as you finalize the deal.
+Your agent can help you understand and potentially negotiate your closing costs, taking much of the work (and stress) off your plate as you finalize the deal.

 FAQs